HusenjanDev/Quartz/content/Documents/0026 How to Restore Deleted Teams Channel.md

 ## Microsoft Teams Logs

-Microsoft Purview allows us to investigate all the actions that were performed against a Teams channel.
+Microsoft Purview allows us to investigate all the actions that were performed against a Teams channel such as delection, modifications, and etc...

 1. Go to [Microsoft Purview Audit](https://purview.microsoft.com/audit).
     ![[0026 How-to-Restore-Deleted-Teams-Channel-04.png]]